-From Norwich to Singapore, we are committed to ensuring our people are a reflection of the customers and communities we serve.
+From Norwich to Toronto, we are committed to ensuring our people are a reflection of the customers and communities we serve.

 We believe everyone at Aviva should be able to be themselves.